EV Charger Installation Cost

 Checklist: Hiring an EV Charging Station Installer

-If you choose to apply for an OZEV grant, then you'll need to find an OZEV-approved installation company.
+- Are they an OZEV-approved installation company?
+If you choose to apply for an OZEV grant, you'll need to find an OZEV-approved installation company which will convert to actual savings once you receive the go-ahead on your grant application.

-- Last but not least, remember to ask for a receipt or payment confirmation to protect you against possible future disputes.
+- Will you receive a receipt or payment confirmation?
+Remember to ask for a receipt or payment confirmation to protect you against possible future disputes.